This post may contain affiliate links. Please see our disclosure policy.

 Instructions

 - Preheat the oven to 350 degrees F. Bring a large pot of water to a boil.
 Add chicken bouillon paste and mix into the water.
 Add pasta and boil until al dente.
-Drain pasta and set aside.
+Drain pasta and season the noodles with salt and pepper, to taste.
+Set aside.
+16 oz Cavatappi Pasta 1 tbsp Chicken Bouillon Paste

 Nutrition